equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 help web developers to migrate existing microservices to AWS without the need of full rewrite to Lambda scripts

-> Sinatra is not the first "small web server" that AWS Lambda is trying to
+> Sinatra is not the first "tiny web server" that AWS Lambda introduced.
-> implement.
 You can do AWS Lambda [Expres JS](https://aws.amazon.com/blogs/compute/going-serverless-migrating-an-express-application-to-amazon-api-gateway-and-aws-lambda/) web apps for
-> quite some time
+> quite some time now.

-So the feature was introduced more like a migration help HOWEVER when used with caution it can be stable in production for microcervices.
+So the feature was introduced more like a migration help HOWEVER when used with caution it can be stable in production **for microcervices**.

 And you can always mix and match with regular serverless flow of simple AWS Functions